EXCERPTS

 We met Rosa in the Port-au-Prince market.
 She sold limes from a sliver of a stall and smiled often, even when it seemed there wasn’t much to smile about.

-Our producer Martin bought out her stall and asked if she’d let us film her story, a small video portrait to include in our broader coverage of Haiti’s first democratic election.
+Our producer, Marvin, bought out her stall and asked if she’d let us film her story, a video portrait to be included in our broader coverage of Haiti’s first democratic election.
+She agreed.

-Driving into the countryside, the poverty was impossible to ignore.
-Houses made of mud, tarp, and scraps of metal sagged beside the road.
+Driving through the countryside, houses made of mud, tarp, and metal scraps sagged by the roadside.
 Canals overflowed with fecal sludge.
 The smell kept me breathing through my mouth.

-Rosa’s home was a two-room hut she shared with her husband, children, and extended family.
-No electricity.
-No plumbing.
-They cooked over a fire pit, used a hole in the ground as a toilet, bathed in the river, and drew drinking water from a communal hand pump.
+Rosa’s home, a two-room hut shared with her husband, children, and extended family, lacked electricity and plumbing.
+They cooked over a fire pit, used a hole in the ground as a toilet, bathed and washed in the river, and drank water pumped by hand from a communal well.

 Her children stared at Joanne, my sound person, fascinated by her pale skin and strawberry-blond hair.
-One little girl reached out and gently touched it.
+One girl hesitantly reached out to touch it.

 Joanne smiled back and snipped off a few strands for them to keep.